-The following five numbered items appeared at the dates indicated on different pages in the original version of the Around Naples Encyclopedia or its recent incarnation, Naples: Life, Death & Miracles.
+The following six numbered items appeared at the dates indicated on different pages in the original version of the Around Naples Encyclopedia or its recent incarnation, Naples: Life, Death & Miracles.
 They are consolidated here onto a single page.

 In Italian, the term extracomunitari refers to those persons from outside the European community.
 Technically, that includes Canadians, citizens of the USA, Australians, and Martians—and it is true that citizens of those countries and planets stand in the extracomunitari queue in airports.
 Yet, in general terms, everyone in Naples knows what extracomunitari really means.
 It refers to Asians, Africans and people from the Balkans who wash up on southern Italian shores in search of a new life.
 Very often, they really do wash up on the shores, having been abandoned by heartless refugee smugglers who think nothing of dropping a pregnant woman into the sea, 100 yards from shore, and speeding off to pick up another boatload of people who will do anything to get into Europe.